-During Leigh’s graduate training, she completed an externship at the Outpatient Psychiatry Center (OPC) at the University of Pennsylvania in Philadelphia and provided comprehensive treatment to adults.
-Leigh provided therapy using both CBT and Rational Emotive Behavior Therapy to clients with a range of psychopathology, including mood and anxiety disorders, PTSD, personality disorders, adjustment difficulties, substance abuse, and co-occurring health problems.
-Leigh also completed an externship at Westtown School, a college preparatory boarding school.
-She provided evidence-based treatment, crisis interventions, and psychoeducational testing to youth presenting with mood disorders, anxiety disorders, and perfectionism.
-Leigh completed her final externship at Penn Medicine Princeton House at the Teen Girls program, where she provided DBT to youth and their families presenting with mood disorders, trauma, self-harm, suicidality and disordered eating.
+Dr. Kwasny completed an externship at the Outpatient Psychiatry Center (OPC) at the University of Pennsylvania, providing CBT and Rational Emotive Behavior Therapy to clients with a range of psychopathology and co-occurring health problems.
+She then completed an externship at Westtown School, where she provided evidence-based treatment, crisis interventions, and psychoeducational testing to youth presenting with mood disorders, anxiety disorders, and executive functioning deficits.
+Dr. Kwasny completed her a third externship at Penn Medicine Princeton House at the Teen Girls program, where she provided DBT to youth and their families.

-Leigh’s research interests include examining the effects of social media usage on adolescents’ sense of self.
-Leigh’s doctoral dissertation specifically examined the role tone of feedback and emotional connectedness to Facebook played in the association between Facebook usage and social self-concept in adolescents.
-She also views clinical research as an integral tool when providing treatment to her clients, using research to guide and inform her therapeutic approach.
-Leigh is an active member of multiple professional organizations, including the American Psychological Association (APA) and the Association for Behavioral and Cognitive Therapies (ABCT).
+Dr. Kwasny’s research interests include examining the effects of social media usage on adolescents’ sense of self.
+More broadly, Dr. Kwasny views clinical research as an integral tool to guide and inform her therapeutic approach.
+She is an active member of multiple professional organizations, including the American Psychological Association (APA) and the Association for Behavioral and Cognitive Therapies (ABCT).